 Larry decides to release $116,150 from his super and have the associated earnings included in his assessable income.
 Larry does this by logging onto the myGov website and completing the excess NCC election form, choosing option 1 and nominating the super fund he wants the amount to be released from.

 After receiving the valid election, ATO will add Larry's associated earnings amount of $19,000 to his assessment with:

 The ATO will also send a super fund a release authority requiring the fund to release $116,150 from his super.

-Larry chooses option 2 - pay excess non-concessional contributions tax
+Larry chooses option 2 - pay excess NCC tax

-Larry logs onto his myGov account and completes the excess non-concessional contributions election form, choosing option 2 to pay excess non-concessional contributions tax on $100,000.
-Larry also notifies the ATO which fund he would like a release authority issued to in order to pay his tax liability.
+Larry logs onto his myGov account and completes the excess NCC election form, choosing option 2 to pay excess NCC tax on $100,000.
+Larry also notifies the ATO of which fund he would like a release authority issued to in order to pay his tax liability.

-Larry is issued by the ATO an excess non-concessional contribution tax assessment for $47,000 ($47% of $100,000).
-An excess non-concessional contributions tax release authority is sent to the super fund by the ATO to release $47,000 from his super.
+The ATO issues Larry with an excess non-concessional contribution tax assessment for $47,000 ($47% of $100,000).
+The ATO sends an excess non-concessional contributions tax release authority to Larry's super fund instructing them to release $47,000 from his super.
 The super fund pays the $47,000 to the ATO in compliance with the release authority.
 The released amount will be offset against Larry's debt.

-If the ATO doesn't receive a 'valid election form' from Larry within 60 days of the determination letter issue date.
-Larry will automatically be defaulted into option 1 and follow the process of releasing the excess non-concessional contributions from his super.
+If the ATO does not receive a valid election form from Larry within 60 days of the determination letter issue date, Larry will automatically be defaulted into option 1 and the process of releasing the excess non-concessional contributions from his super will commence